nabeeharehman/Optical-Fibre-Ciphering-using-OpenCV/README.md

-LightFlash Converter

-Overview
+**LightFlash Converter**

 LightFlash Converter is a Python application that converts text to light flashes and decodes light flashes into text.
-Using Pygame, it displays text as a sequence of black ("0") and white ("1") flashes based on ASCII binary representation.
+Using Pygame, it displays text as a sequence of black (0) and white (1) flashes based on ASCII binary representation.
 With OpenCV, it captures light flashes via a webcam and decodes them into text.
-The project also includes a "fun" mode with custom codes for humorous phrases and media playback.
+The project also includes a fun mode with custom codes for humorous phrases and media playback.
-Features
+✨ Features

 Text to Flashes: Converts input text to binary (ASCII) and displays it as black and white flashes using Pygame.
 Flashes to Text: Captures light flashes via webcam (OpenCV) and decodes them into text using ASCII or custom codes.
 Custom Fun Mode: Decodes specific 4-bit codes into phrases like "Just looking like a wow. 😁" or triggers a video playback.
-Interactive CLI: Command-line interface for selecting modes (e.g., "Code to Light", "Light to Code", "Presentation").
+Interactive CLI: Command-line interface for selecting modes (e.g., Code to Light, Light to Code, Presentation).
 Configurable Parameters: Adjustable time delay, brightness threshold, and countdown duration.

-Table of Contents
+📑 **Table of Contents**

 Installation
 Usage